mvrzan/heroku-agentforce-mcp/README.md

 #### Requirements

-TODO: Update requirements to include weatherapi API
-TODO: Update the .env instructions for the server file

 To run this application locally, you will need the following:

 - An Anthropic [account](https://www.anthropic.com/) with a paid subscription to get an API key